We enjoy snorkeling Little Knip Beach. It has a lot going for it. Near the west end of Curacao, the beach is beautiful, rural and undeveloped.

 This is a great spot for seeing many fish in good variety in the early morning hours.
 Highlights we saw were many Spotted Drums, Redlip Blennies galore, an eel, schools of Glassy and Shortfin Sweepers, and schools of Doctorfish.
 We saw great soft corals, many healthy Elkhorn Corals, many sponges, Long Spined Urchin, and baby Green Sea Turtles, too.

 1. Drive on the main road, Weg Naar Westpunt, toward Westpunt.

 3. When you reach the first major intersection, stay right, don't turn to Sint Willebrordus.
-This road is called Weg Naar Santa Cruz.

 5. After Lagun, you will need to go left when the road comes to a T. Playa Jeremi is just past this intersection on the left.